How text messaging in healthcare improves patient outcomes

 Practices may want to consider having additional emergency communication protocols in place.
 You could have automated text message announcements prepared for a wide range of potential eventualities, such as sudden or increased COVID infections.

 Promoting health awareness and education

 Some health providers are using text messaging as a preventative solution.
-Using text messaging to generate health awareness and creating opportunities to support patients in taking care of their health in the long-term, while also reducing unnecessary patient visits.
+Using text messaging to generate health awareness and create opportunities to support patients in taking care of their health in the long term, while also reducing unnecessary patient visits.

 SMS is more widely used as a tool for behaviour change, especially with stagnant or inert audiences.
 We’re seeing this already in education where SMS is helping achieve better outcomes for students from poorer social-economic backgrounds and struggling with remote learning.

 RELATED: Read about the 4 intriguing ways SMS is helping educators enhance remote learning.